 - Q What is lower GI bleeding?

-- Q How do other illnesses affect lower GI bleeding?
+- Q How does lower GI bleeding affect the body?